top of page

 Photography by various artists

-I spend at least a couple of hours a day in the pit of my living room with my brothers, consuming one tiger documentary or star studded drama after the other.
-We need distraction and we need it fast.
-Enter mindless entertainment.
-Reality stars pouring clean vodka onto one another’s silky dresses, gaudy confessionals and aggressive one liners.
+I spend at least a couple of hours a day in the pit of my living room with my brothers, consuming one tiger documentary or star-studded drama after another.
+We need distraction, and we need it fast.
+Enter mindless entertainment: reality stars pouring clean vodka onto one another’s silky dresses, gaudy confessionals, and aggressive one-liners.
 Eight episodes about a murder that remains unsolved.
-We used to neglect our need to be coddled but now, we have to realize that it is completely okay to watch what comforts us.
+We used to neglect our need to be coddled, but now we have to realize that it’s completely okay to watch what comforts us.
 Comfort is a necessity.

-If tragedy looks like thorns then art is the flower.
+If tragedy looks like thorns, then art is the flower.
 We’ve always turned to art and creation when we get hurt.
 A lot of hesitation surrounding art comes from the misconception that it has to be ‘good’.
-These expectations come from our natural people pleasing nature.
+These expectations come from our natural people-pleasing nature.
 But it doesn’t matter.
-If globs of red paint on a piece of fabric, or an entire sonnet about dogs makes you feel better, then it must be worth doing.
+If globs of red paint on a piece of fabric, or an entire sonnet about dogs, makes you feel better, then it’s worth doing.
 Even if nobody ever sees the art you make in the coming weeks, it will stand as documentation of yourself, by yourself.

 Most importantly, it is crucial to develop a series of tasks or goals to complete if you are unable to work or go to school as you usually would.
-It doesn’t have to be an exact replica of what daily life looked like for you, or anything exceptionally strenuous, it just has to exist.
-Indulge in making your meals with your hands, bake a pink cake, set away a couple of hours for work and calming the tentacles that still attach you to the world outside of your personal space.
+It doesn’t have to be an exact replica of what daily life looked like for you, or anything exceptionally strenuous; it just has to exist.
+Indulge in making your meals with your hands, bake a pink cake, set aside a couple of hours for work, and calm the tentacles that still attach you to the world outside of your personal space.
 Learn a new instrument or language.
 Try to lucid dream.

 Take care of yourself.
 Everything will be alright.
 I’ll see you later.